taszap/gitbook-workshop/FAQs.md

 **Q: Is there a way to use "init" images for the bot to start from the way some other tools do?**

 A: Some image generation tools can take a starting image as the source and modify it.
 They often call this an "init\_image."
-This is not supported by Midjourney at the moment.
+This is not supported by madjourney at the moment.
 You can use a url as part of your prompt, along with text if you want, but it is more of a "influence image" than a true init.
 The details above are about using those image prompts.

 ## Text Prompt Questions